-Graph N° 34
+Graph N° 34 Costa Rica.

-Costa Rica.
 Average Traffic per Subscriber of Fixed Telephony, per Type of Connection, 2013-2017

 (Figures in Minutes)

-Average traffic per subscriber is

-in the case of VoIP service compared with the one in basic traditional telephony.
+Average traffic per subscriber is higher in the case of VoIP service compared with the one in basic traditional telephony.

-Graph N° 35

-Costa Rica.
-Revenues for Fixed Telephony, 2013-2017
+Graph N° 35 Costa Rica.
+Income for Fixed Telephony, 2013-2017

-(Figures in millions of colones)

-Decrease in the number of subscribers and fixed telephony traffic has reduced the corresponding revenues, that equal
+Decrease in the number of subscribers and fixed telephony traffic has reduced the corresponding income, that equal